As a self-funded charity, York House Centre relies strongly on the time and enthusiasm generously given by our Volunteers.

 Join our FUNDRAISING TEAM

 Regular events are organised at York House to raise funds and encourage a wide variety of different people into the building.
 Events so far include Coffee Mornings, Craft Fairs and Beer Festivals.
 Give your time to run an event or help in other ways such as baking a cake or donating a raffle prize.

 COMMUNITY ARTS PROJECTS

 If you have an artistic flair we have plenty of opportunities for Volunteering.
 You can join the Lantern Project Committee or help to organise the Pavement Art Competition.
-We are also holding our first Big Draw Event this October which is a free all day event with a professional artist.
+There is also an annual York House Arts for All in October which is a free all day family arts and crafts event.

 If you have DIY skills or can just provide some labour we will be delighted to find you a job to volunteer for!
 As a Grade II Listed Building, York House is in constant need of TLC – all tools and materials provided of course.
 We recently welcomed a group of volunteers from Santander who re-decorated our upper foyers.
 Young people from The Princes Trust have also completed 2 projects at York House.
 If your company runs a volunteer scheme then please consider York House for your project.